What is the dress code for ASA meetings?

 Each day of the meeting is divided into morning and afternoon sessions separated by a break for lunch.
 Sessions may be poster sessions or a series of talks, typically have some sort of central theme, and last about 2-4 hours.
 Meetings of the committees and councils of the ASA (e.g., Executive Council, Student Council) will take place throughout the conference as well.
 During the evenings there are award sessions, social events, and meetings for each Technical Committee (which are open to students).
 For detailed information about what happens when, check out the Itinerary Planner [available soon].

 Are there any special events for students?

 Yes, there are a number of student events throughout the meeting!
-More information can be found on the Student Council meeting webpage and the main meeting webpage.
-Additionally, you can find most of the student events by searching “Student” on the Itinerary Planner.
+More information can be found on the ASA Students meeting webpage and the main meeting webpage.
+Additionally, you can find most of the student events by searching “Student” on the Itinerary Planner [available soon].

 Can I attend the meeting even if I have nothing to present?

 Absolutely!
 Attending an ASA meeting does not require you to be a presenter.
 Plus, not presenting will give you more time to see great talks in your field and get involved in the activities which take place throughout ASA meetings!

 Can my friend/SO/family member attend the meeting with me?

 The Accompanying Persons Program allows visitors to attend parts of ASA meetings at reduced cost.
 Check out the meeting website for more information.